timcombs/http-single-resource/README.md

     ```
     $ npm start
     ```
   - Then open a browser window and navigate to the address localhost:8080/

+  - Because pushing empty directory folders to be a repository is not allowed by Github, please create a notes directory in the root of the project directory
+    ```
+    $ mkdir notes
+    ```

 ### Use Cases